 - Robert Musil, Ph.D., Senior Fellow, Adjunct Professor, Center for Conressional and Presidential Studies, School of Public Affairs, American University; President & CEO, Rachel Carson Council, Inc.

 - Sam Ricketts, DGA Chair, Washington DC Office of Governor Jay Inslee (D – WA)

 - Joseph Romm, Senior Fellow, Center for American Progress

-- Roger Sant, Chairman, The Summit Foundation
+- Roger Sant, Co-founder and Chairman Emeritus, The AES Corporation; The Summit Foundation

 - Beth Shearer, President, Beth Shearer and Associates